How to run away from Google’s blacklists

 Managed backup and monitoring services are those that use a proactive approach, which gives the user peace of mind because their accounts are protected against threats.
 Even if an incident happens, a plan is ready to mitigate the damage and return the accounts to normal in no time.

-Self-service backup gives your clients an opportunity to manage their own site restore functions, and also reduces staff and IT infrastructure you need to maintain.
+Self-service backup gives your clients an opportunity to manage their own site restore functions and also reduces the staff and IT infrastructure you need to maintain.
 The result is lower operating costs, higher profits, and a greater focus on customer satisfaction.

 In the end, you can always recommend to your customers some of the tools they can use to find if they are truly blacklisted.
 The most obvious place for the checkup is unquestionably Google’s Webmaster Tools.

 If that is the case, they can do something to fix the situation: either contact you or do their own self-service, depending on their possibilities as said before.